aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ## Overview of Solution

-To demonstrate how easy it is to migrate your existing ECS services, we will use a sample YELB application hosted on GitHub [here](https://github.com/aws-samples/ecs-service-connect-yelb-sample-app).
+To demonstrate how easy it is to migrate your existing ECS services, we will use a sample Yelb application hosted on GitHub [here](https://github.com/aws-samples/ecs-service-connect-yelb-sample-app).
 This sample application currently uses an internal load balancer and an alias record in a private hosted zone for `yelb-appserver` service discovery and AWS Cloud Map for `yelb-redis` and `yelb-db` service discovery.
 Below is an architectural diagram of the sample application:

 ![](images/service-discovery-architecture-overview.png)